GooLee0123/MBRNN_OOD/README.md

 python main.py
 ```

-The process will dump an array shaped [*nsamp*, *nbin*+1] into the folder *Outputs* with *npy* format, where *nsamp* and *nbin* are the number of samples and bins, respectively.
-The first *nbin* columns of the array are model output probabilities, and the last column is the photometric redshift.
+The process will dump an array shaped [*nsamp*, *nbin*\*2+2] into the folder *Outputs* with *npy* format, where *nsamp* and *nbin* are the number of samples and bins, respectively.
+The first *nbin*\* columns of the array are model output probabilities of high and low entropy models, the next column is photometric redshifts, and the last column is the OOD score.

+## Option Change
+We deploy the model with the best-performing configuration described in our paper, but one can adjust the model structure and other settings by modifying the options of the *config_file/config.cfg* file.